baidyprod/bAIdyChat/README.md

-# AI Chat by baidy
+# AI Chatbot by baidy

 This is an AI Chatbot by baidy